-There is also a real word for to equal in German but at least in math we say “is equal“.
+There is also a real word for the verb to equal in German but at least in math we say “is equal“.

-Anyway, gleich in sense of same is used as an adjective and gets all the corresponding endings.
-If you’re not sure yet which ending to put… that is no problem as long as you put at least an ‘e’.
-This will automatically get about 40 % correct and, what’s even more important, the rhythm will be correct.
-Gleich is just one syllable, gleich-e is 2.
-This change is huge and saying one syllable instead of 2 will smash to bits any effort to not sound like a complete beginner.
-So keep in mind for any adjective you use :
+And if you’re not sure yet which ending to put… I have a quick hack for you: add an ‘e’.
+This will automatically get about 40 % correct and, what’s even more important is that you’ll have the right rhythm.
+You see… gleich is just one syllable, gleich-e is two.
+This change is huge and saying one syllable instead of two will smash to bits any effort to not sound like a complete beginner.

 I’ll add a link to the article on adjective endings below if you want to know more.